vEnhance/1802/src/antigrad.typ

 = Anti-gradients <sec-antigrad>

-This section is actually usually not taught until much later in 18.02, in Part India.
+This chapter is actually usually not taught until much later in 18.02, in Part India.
 However, I'm going to stick it in here, while your brain hasn't been infested with integrals yet, since it's a standalone question.
 However, if you prefer to follow 18.02 more strictly, you could skip this chapter for now and come back a month or two later once you actually need to know how to do it.

-The goal of this section is to do $nabla$ backwards:
+The goal of this chapter is to do $nabla$ backwards:
 #goal[
   If you know $nabla f$, can you go back and find $f$?
 ]